It's All in the Head: Representation Knowledge Distillation through Classifier Sharing

 \textbf{step-$\mathcal{I}_2$}: A student model is trained using the loss in equation (\ref{base_loss}), with the teacher model obtained in step $\mathcal{I}_1$, to produce the final student parameters: $\{\boldsymbol{\phi}_s^1, \boldsymbol{\theta}_s \}$.

-The approach, named SH-KD, is illustrated in Figure \ref{fig:approach}(b).
-SH-KD method offers a simple yet effective scheme that tailors the teacher model to comply with the student's capacity during the teacher's training at the cost of an additional training iteration.
-In section \ref{sec: analysis}, we show that training with SH-KD leads to a higher similarity between the student and teacher representations and also to an improvement in accuracy.
+The approach, named SH-KD, is illustrated in Fig.~\ref{subfig:approach_SH}.
+Note that for cases where the embedding dimensions of the teacher and the student are not the same, we add a linear transformation to the model's backbone.
+SH-KD method offers an easy-to-implement yet effective scheme that enables to tailor the teacher model to comply with the student's capacity during the teacher's training at the cost of an additional training iteration.

+Indeed, the accuracy of the teacher may be decreased when using the SH-KD scheme compared to the accuracy obtained by a teacher that was trained conventionally.
+However, in knowledge distillation, we do not aim at optimizing the teacher, but rather to improve the accuracy of the student.
+Specifically, a lower accuracy of the teacher does not necessarily lead to a lower accuracy of the student.
+The same observation was made in the teacher assistant (TA) technique \cite{mirzadeh2019improved}.
+Instead of using a teacher model with the largest capacity which produces the highest accuracy, it was shown that under some conditions, a teacher model with intermediate-size (teacher assistant) can provide superior performance for the student.
+While both TA and SH-KD offer a way to mitigate the capacity gap between the teacher and the student, SH-KD enables to tailor the teacher to the specific student at hand.

+In section \ref{sec: analysis}, we show that training with SH-KD leads to a higher similarity between the student and teacher representations, accompanied by an improvement in student accuracy.